Best Practices - Oxygenation

 Equipment recommendations

 - Wort-level DO meters are surprisingly affordable!
 You don't need a $10k device to measure wort dissolved oxygen.
+The Milwaukee MW600 is one of the most popular wort-level DO meters - affordable, reliable, and fast!

 - If you have a Cbox or other ppb-level (packaged beer) DO meter, it may read up to 9900 ppb, which equals 9.9 ppm.
 So these meters can be used to verify wort DO up to 9.9 ppm.